Clinical Psychology

 The programme does not offer Accreditation of Prior and Experiential Learning (APEL).

-You must also have a satisfactory enhanced Disclosure and Barring Service (DBS) Check (including child and adult barred list check) and a Occupational Health Check - both of these are organised by the University.
+You must also have a satisfactory enhanced Disclosure and Barring Service (DBS) Check (including child and adult barred list check) and an Occupational Health Check - both of these are organised by the University.

 A satisfactory Overseas Criminal Record Check/Local Police Certificate is also required, in addition to a DBS check, where you have lived outside of the UK in the last 5 years for 6 months or more.